PsiLotY/greenhouse/README.md

 # Greenhouse

-This is a proof of concept for an IoT-based greenhouse management system using cloud services technologies.
+This is an Internet of Things project which should manage a grennhouse while using the cloud services from AWS.

 The project utilizes IoT sensors to gather real-time data parameters such as temperature, humidity and light intensity.
-This data is then transmitted to a cloud platform, where it is monitored and processed.
+This data is then transmitted to a cloud service, where it is monitored and processed.
+Afterwards it's sent to different actors which turn on or off based on the message.

 ## Table of Contents
 - [Greenhouse](#greenhouse)